 Can you do that?

-Most people can’t and if you can’t it means that you probably have muscles in your feet not doing their job, which can lead to a very dangerous situation when you start overhead pressing, squatting and deadlifting with heavy loads.
+Most people can’t and if you can’t it means that you probably have muscles in your feet not doing their job, which can lead to a very dangerous situation when you start overhead pressing, squatting, and deadlifting with heavy loads.

-Did you know your foot has 55 different joints and each one of those joints has it’s only range of motion and plane of movement?
+Did you know your foot has 55 different joints and each one of those joints has its only range of motion and plane of movement?

 Once those muscles stop working, the rest of your body loses the “suspension system” your feet were designed for.

-In short, big bulky shoes are HORRIBLE for your feet and the funny five finger shoes get the musculature in your feet to begin working again.
+In short, big bulky shoes are HORRIBLE for your feet and the funny five-finger shoes get the musculature in your feet to begin working again.
 This is a complex topic but I hope that analogy helped.

-I prefer my clients address imbalances and weaknesses by always starting with the weak side and never doing more reps on the strong side.
+I prefer my clients to address imbalances and weaknesses by always starting with the weak side and never doing more reps on the strong side.

-This helps minimize the imbalance and a simple step you can take to build a more balanced and proportional body (it’s important to note that there is NO SUCH THING as a perfectly balanced body but we strive to minimize imbalances).
+This helps minimize the imbalance and is a simple step you can take to build a more balanced and proportional body (it’s important to note that there is NO SUCH THING as a perfectly balanced body but we strive to minimize imbalances).

 Where can people get more information about you and H-MAX?